gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/production-readiness-checklist.md

 All modern cloud applications should comply with the [12-factor app](https://12factor.net/) principles:

-1. **Codebase** should be tracking in a version control system, the same code will be deployed in different environments
+1. **Codebase** is tracked in a version control system, the same code will be deployed in different environments
 1. **Dependencies** are shipped with the deployable artifact
 1. **Backing Services** can be detached and re-attached without code changes (e.g. database, message broker)